-Like many travellers before us, we found that Bratislava, capital of Slovakia, is full of pleasant surprises.
+Like many travellers before us, we didn’t know what to expect from Slovakia.
+But we soon found that Bratislava, the capital city, is full of pleasant surprises.
 Formerly a coronation city ruled by the Hungarian Empire, Bratislava is best known for its well-preserved Old Town and castle.
 The tourist zone is well defined, and few visitors cross the Danube into Bratislava’s outer suburbs.
 When I heard about a colourful Communist-era suburb with curious architecture, I wanted to go and see it for myself.

 Petrzalka is the city’s biggest residential area and a repository of local history.
 Its paneláky apartment blocks, originally an extension of Communist ideology and now a symbol of the city’s cultural vibrancy, are on a scale reminiscent of Hong Kong’s birdcage apartment blocks, with just a hint of DPRK about them.